 You can see if your current bank or financial institution offers private student loans.
 A local credit union might offer better rates, however.

 Additionally, there are various online lenders to choose from.
-For example, as you can see in the table below, you can find online lenders like Credible, LendKey, and CommonBond, all of which offer private student loans.
+For example, as you can see in the table below, you can find online lenders like Credible and LendKey, all of which offer private student loans.

 One thing to look at is origination fees.
 Origination fees are charged by the lender for processing a new application.
 These can add to the cost of the loan, so be aware if there are origination fees and how much they are.